 ✅ Coverage by Employer Size – As of 2025, 59% of employees at firms with fewer than 100 workers had access to a retirement plan.
 The rate rose to 86% for firms with 100–499 workers and 90% for those with 500 or more.
 (BLS, quoted by Primary News Source)

-✅ Employee Engagement – According to PSCA’s 67th Annual Survey, 88% of eligible employees had a 401k account balance and 86.9% were actively contributing during the 2023 plan year.
+✅ Employee Engagement – According to PSCA’s 68th Annual Survey, about 87.4% of eligible employees were actively contributing to their 401k plans in the 2024 plan year, compared with 86.9% in 2023.
 (PSCA)

 ✅ Defined Contribution Plans Dominate – DC plans now cover about half of all private-sector workers, confirming their role as the primary retirement vehicle for most employees.
 (Vanguard)